Last updated:

 Autosomal Dominant Inheritance

-Dominant genetic disorders occur when only a single copy of a non-working or partially working gene is necessary to cause a particular disease.
-The non-working gene can be inherited from either parent or, rarely, can be the result of a newly changed (mutated) gene in the affected individual.
-The risk of passing the non-working gene from an affected parent to an offspring is 50% for each pregnancy.
+Dominant genetic disorders occur when only a single copy of a disease-causing gene variant is necessary to cause the disease.
+The gene variant can be inherited from either parent or can be the result of a new (de novo) changed gene in the affected individual that is not inherited.
+The risk of passing the gene variant from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.
-Dominant disorders can vary in severity from person to person.
-Sometimes, someone who inherits a non-working gene for a dominant condition will not have any symptoms of the condition but can still pass it on to a child who may develop symptoms.

 Autosomal Recessive Inheritance

-X-Linked Recessive Inheritance
+X-Linked Inheritance

-X-linked genetic disorders are conditions caused by a mutated gene on the X chromosome and manifest mostly in males.
-Females that have a mutated gene present on one of their X chromosomes are carriers for that disorder.
-Carrier females usually do not display symptoms because females have two X chromosomes and only one carries the non-working gene.
-However, because one X chromosome is variably inactivated, some carrier females may develop symptoms.
-Males have one X chromosome that is inherited from their mother and if a male inherits an X chromosome that contains a mutated gene, he will develop the disease.
-X-linked protoporphyria (XLP) results from mutations that increase enzyme activity.
+X-linked genetic disorders are conditions caused by a disease-causing gene variant on the X chromosome and mostly affect males.
+Females who have a disease-causing gene variant on one of their X chromosomes are carriers for that disorder.
+Carrier females usually do not have symptoms because females have two X chromosomes and only one carries the gene variant.
+Males have one X chromosome that is inherited from their mother and if a male inherits an X chromosome that contains a disease-causing gene variant, he will develop the disease.

 Female carriers of an X-linked disorder have a 25% chance with each pregnancy to have a carrier daughter like themselves, a 25% chance to have a non-carrier daughter, a 25% chance to have a son affected with the disease and a 25% chance to have an unaffected son.

-If a male with an X-linked disorder can reproduce, he will pass the non-working gene to all of his daughters who will be carriers.
-A male cannot pass an X-linked gene to his sons because males always pass their Y chromosome instead of their X chromosome to male offspring.
+If a male with an X-linked disorder can reproduce, he will pass the gene variant to all his daughters who will be carriers.
+A male cannot pass an X-linked gene to his sons because males always pass their Y chromosome instead of their X chromosome to male children.

-The exact number of people who have porphyria is unknown, but it has been estimated that about 1 in 20,000 people may have some type of porphyria.
+The exact number of people who have porphyria is unknown but it has been estimated that about 1 in 20,000 people may have some type of porphyria.
 Some forms of porphyria are more common in specific populations.
 For example, acute intermittent porphyria is more common in Sweden than other parts of the world.
 Porphyria cutanea tarda may be the most common type of porphyria, occurring in 1 in 25,000 people in the United States.
 Erythropoietic porphyria is the most common in children, with the highest incidence in the Netherlands of about 1 in 75,000.

 Porphyria is diagnosed based on a clinical exam and symptoms, as well as blood, urine and stool tests.
 Molecular genetic (DNA) testing may be used to help confirm the diagnosis.
 Once someone in a family has been diagnosed with porphyria, other family members may be tested to see if they have inherited the condition.